daniel-su1/ByteBattles/README.md

 ## Command Line Arguments

-When launching RAIInet, you can customize your game setup using various command line arguments.
+When launching ByteBattles, you can customize your game setup using various command line arguments.
 Here’s a guide to using these options:

 - **`-ability1 <order>`**: Specifies the abilities for player 1.
 This is a list of the 5 abilities player 1 will use, given by a string consisting of the first letter of each ability.
 For example, `-ability1 LFDSP` for Link boost, Firewall, Download, Scan, Polarize in that order.